HsoiEnterprises/HEAlert/README.md

 # Supported OS and SDK

-Developed with

-- Xcode 6.4
+- Xcode 7
-- Swift 1.2
+- Swift 2.0
 - iOS 8 (minimum, required)

+With v0.5, `HEAlert` has moved to Swift 2 and Xcode 7.
+If you still need Xcode 6.x (Swift 1.2) support, you can use older versions of `HEAlert` such as v0.4.2.

 # Installation